rht-labs/sre-enablement-content/docs/2-pet-battle-on-prod/2-verify-installation.md

 ### Verify the Installation
-You just did the first installation on production cluster (manually!).
 Let's see if everything is running smoothly.
 Open up the application in the browser to verify it's up and running.
 Here's a handy one-liner to get the address of the application:

 ```bash
 oc get route/pet-battle -n ${TEAM_NAME}-prod --template='{{.spec.host}}'